zhangbz764/zhangbz764.github.io/_projects/2019-10-01-moire-wall.md

 The Moiré Wall finds applications in various settings such as architectural landscapes, road scenery, and plaza greenery.
 For more detailed information, please refer to the project introduction of the <a href="https://www.gooood.cn/sichuan-dayi-country-ecology-museum-moire-pattern-dynamic-wall-china-by-institute-of-architectural-algorithms-and-applications-southeast-university-architectural-design-and-research-institute-co-ltd.htm" target="_blank">
-Sichuan Dayi Country Ecology Museum & Moire Pattern Dynamic Wall</a>.
+Sichuan Dayi Country Ecology Museum & Moiré Pattern Dynamic Wall</a>.

 ---